kanbanyte/sepb/assessments/test_plan.md

 Requires the users to be non - developers.

 ## Test Deliverables
+The following key deliverables will be produced as part of the testing process:
 * Test Plan
-* Test Cases
+* Unit Test Cases and Results
-* Defect/Enhancement logs
+* Integration Test Report
-* Test Reports
+* System Test Scenarios and Outcomes
-* Usability Test Guide
+* Acceptance Test Documentation

 ## Schedule
 Features to test: